LVPlayground/playground/javascript/features/README.md

 _There are several other features that have to be updated and documented before being listed here._

 ## TODO
-The following features need to be cleaned up and properly documented>
+The following features need to be cleaned up and properly documented:

   - **[ActivityLog](activity_log/)**: Logs several in-game events in the database.
   - **[Commands](commands/)**: Provides generic commands to the player that don't belong elsewhere.
   - **[DeathFeed](death_feed/)**: Controls whether the _death feed_ should be visible to the player.
   - **[Debug](debug/)**: Provides generic commands related to debugging the server.
   - **[Races](races/)**: Gives players the ability to participate in races.
+  - **[VIPs](vips/)**: Defines the JavaScript portion of the VIP platform.